cypherpunk-academy/2064/en/047_2064_Special_Command.md

 Group leader: "We can do this with pain, or relatively unspectacular.
 Your choice.
 What do you want, sir?
 Hmm?"
-He gave another sign and the soldiers turned Sigur violently on his back.
+He gave another sign, and the soldiers turned Sigur violently on his back.
 They fixed his body to the bed with wide adhesive strips.
 The soldier with the medicine case came, put it in front of Sigur and opened it.
-Then he took a chair, sat down and took out a syringe.
+Then he took a chair, sat down, and took out a syringe.
 He stabbed her in the side of Sigur's stomach.

 Soldier: "This is a local anesthetic.